After Ever Happy by Anna Todd (After series #4)

 Still, I will adore this story forever.

-I recently started a YouTube channel!
-I hope to make my book reviews more fun by doing videos rather than only writing about it.
+I have a YouTube channel!
+My hope is to make these book reviews more fun by doing videos rather than only writing about it.
 I hope you watch + subscribe!
-Here’s my SPOILERY discussion of Sarah J Maas’s newest book in the romance-fantasy series A Court of Thorns and Roses:
+Here’s my SPOILERY discussion of Sarah J Maas’s newest book in the fantasy-romance series A Court of Thorns and Roses: